msaroufim/mynotes/robot-arm.md

 DDPG also has two key advantages which make it more user friendly

 1. Off policy: which means that the training and testing of the model are independent.
 With DDPG in particular the testing becomes deterministic which has huge advantages for debugging
 2. Model free: which means it doesn't need to build a model of the space it's trying to learn in.
-This is extremely conveninent since the algorithm doesn't need to store O(f(number of states)) to work and in our case the number of values the states can take is infinite because the environment is continuous.
+This is extremely convenient since the algorithm doesn't need to store O(f(number of states)) to work and in our case the number of values the states can take is infinite because the environment is continuous.

 ### Putting everything together